JSI- The People and the Company

 - No convenience samples or client survey data are included in our data sets.

 - All data are derived from surveys conducted within the past 12 months.

 - Our salary data programs deliver results when a minimum of 25 respondents are included in an occupation in a geographic region.

 JSI's Open Data System- In order to benefit workers, students and businesses, data should proliferate.
 Onerous contracts, bundling schemes and non-compliant 'standards' are all impediments to everything that a forward thinking business would engage in.
-JSI’s data structure is built on BLS metropolitan statistical areas, North American Industry Classification System and O*NET occupational classifications- all of which are free, publicly available standards that ensure the greatest ease and data integrity when mapping to your own internal or other data.
+JSI’s data structure is built on BLS metropolitan statistical areas, North American Industry Classification System and O*NET occupational classifications- all of which are free, publicly available standards that ensure the greatest ease and data integrity when mapping to your own internal systems, or other data.

 With regards, the JSI TEAM

 JSI's management were trained and employed by: MIT, Carnegie-Mellon, UCLA, U. S. Dept of Labor, U. S. Congressional Budget Office, Federal Bureau of Investigation, the RAND Corp and other academic institutions.